N3v1/blocksync/README.md

    ```
    npm start
    ```
-4. **Run the app with Android Studio, VS Code Or the command line:**
+4. **Run the app with Android Studio, VS Code Or the Command Line:**

    ```
    flutter pub get